reactjs/react.dev/content/tutorial/tutorial.md

 Each Square will now receive a `value` prop that will either be `'X'`, `'O'`, or `null` for empty squares.

 Next, we need to change what happens when a Square is clicked.
 The Board component now maintains which squares are filled.
-We need to create a way for the Square to update the Board's state.
+We need to create a way **for the Square to update the Board's state**.
 Since state is considered to be private to a component that defines it, we cannot update the Board's state directly from Square.

 To maintain the Board's state's privacy, we'll pass down a function from the Board to the Square.
 This function will get called when a Square is clicked.
 We'll change the `renderSquare` method in Board to: